Disease/Disorder

 Available or current treatment guidelines

-Regarding pharmacologic management, several treatments exist however there are differing levels of support across organizations1,38,39
+Regarding pharmacologic management, several treatments exist however there are differing levels of support across organizations.1,20

 At different disease stages

 Early management of OA should focus on decreasing pain level, increasing function, and attempting to slow disease progression.
-Structured weight-loss programs should be implemented in patients who are overweight or obese in order to decrease mechanical forces across the knee.40 Physical therapy incorporating low-impact land-based exercise, aquatic exercise, strength training, and neuromuscular education should be considered as the foundation of the treatment plan for any stage of OA.
+Structured weight-loss programs should be implemented in patients who are overweight or obese in order to decrease mechanical forces across the knee.22 Physical therapy incorporating low-impact land-based exercise, aquatic exercise, strength training, and neuromuscular education should be considered as the foundation of the treatment plan for any stage of OA.
 Strength training should focus on improving quadriceps, hamstrings, calf, and hip girdle strength.
-Stretching exercises can be incorporated as a useful adjunct to therapy exercises for functional progress.41 Oral analgesics, intra-articular injections, therapeutic modalities, and bracing/orthotics are additional treatment options that should be considered within the context of an individual patient and their co-morbidities.
+Oral analgesics, intra-articular injections, therapeutic modalities, and bracing/orthotics are additional treatment options that should be considered within the context of an individual patient and their co-morbidities.

 Injectable therapies are generally trialed next, particularly when initial conservative therapies are ineffective or minimally effective.
-Corticosteroid injections (CSI), hyaluronic acid (HA), platelet rich plasma (PRP), prolotherapy, and mesenchymal stem cells (MSCs) derived from adipose tissue and bone marrow aspirate concentrate (BMAC) can be delivered to the intra-articular space.
-Generally, this is performed with ultrasound guidance, although many physicians still perform anatomic landmark-guided CSI.42
+Corticosteroid injections (CSI), hyaluronic acid (HA), platelet-rich plasma (PRP), and mesenchymal stem cells (MSCs) derived from adipose tissue (including Microfragmented Adipose Tissue (MFAT) and Stromal Vascular Fraction (SVF) and bone marrow aspirate concentrate (BMAC) can be delivered to the intra-articular space.
+These treatments are discussed in more detail below.

 In moderate to severe OA, patients may fail conservative management and require surgical interventions.
-Arthroscopic debridement is generally not employed as a means of intervention in patients with a primary diagnosis of knee OA as there are very high levels of evidence that do not support its use.45 However, younger non-obese patients with symptom duration of < 6 months stemming from a primary diagnosis of meniscal tear, loose body, or other mechanical derangement with a concomitant diagnosis of incidental mild (Kellgren-Lawrence scale grade 1) OA of the knee may benefit in the event of failure of conservative measures.46 Knee preservation techniques may be used for single-compartment OA or ligamentous instability of the knee to decrease OA progression and more evenly distribute forces across the joint surface.
-Two common knee osteotomy procedures include high tibial osteotomy (HTO) and distal femoral osteotomy (DFO).47 Total knee arthroplasty (TKA) is generally the preferred definitive surgical treatment (cemented versus cementless TKA).
-Cemented TKA is currently the gold-standard, as it allows for immediate weight-bearing and may be associated with better long-term functional recovery.48
+Arthroscopic debridement is generally not employed as a means of intervention in patients with a primary diagnosis of knee OA as there are very high levels of evidence that do not support its use.27 However, younger non-obese patients with symptom duration of < 6 months stemming from a primary diagnosis of meniscal tear, loose body, or other mechanical derangement with a concomitant diagnosis of incidental mild (Kellgren-Lawrence scale grade 1) OA of the knee may benefit in the event of failure of conservative measures.28 Knee preservation techniques may be used for single-compartment OA or ligamentous instability of the knee to decrease OA progression and more evenly distribute forces across the joint surface.
+Total knee arthroplasty (TKA) is generally the preferred definitive surgical treatment (cemented versus cementless TKA).
+Cemented TKA is currently the gold-standard, as it allows for immediate weight-bearing and may be associated with better long-term functional recovery.29

 Coordination of care